© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa and associated field system, Barnsley Park is a scheduled monument protected by Historic England under reference 1012777.
 View the official record →

-Barnsley Park Roman villa is a scheduled ancient monument located in Gloucestershire that dates to the Roman period.
+Barnsley Park is a Roman villa site located in Gloucestershire that dates to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012777.

 Roman villa and associated field system, Barnsley Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012777.